VidZohar/Binance-Trading-Bot/README.md

 # Binance-Trading-Bot
-Crypto Trading Bot for Binance Testnet
+Crypto Trading Bot for the Binance Testnet